-Be clear about your marketing and communication objectives
+Be frank about your marketing and brand objectives and challenges

-When briefing agencies be as open as you can.
+When briefing marketing agencies be as open as you can.
 The more an agency understands your needs and issues the more they should be able to help you.
 Start by preparing a written marketing agency brief; the process of doing so will help you clarify issues and opportunities and engage and gain agreement and support from your colleagues.
 A common problem is to write fuzzy objectives.
-So pay attention to both your marketing and communication objectives i.e. positioning and promotion.
-It often helps to reflect on the problem that communication must solve.
+So pay attention to both your marketing and brand objectives.
+Consider, for example, whether you wish to attract more customers, increase sales per customer.
+Consider also whether you wish to raise awareness, change perceptions, or ….
+It often helps to reflect on your current situation, weaknesses or problems that you wish to address, and then redefine these as future goals.

 Understand the agency landscape